intelec-ai/intelecai-installation/README.md

    * or clone the git repository like this `git clone https://github.com/intelec-ai/intelecai-installation.git`
 2. Go to the downloaded folder, click on `setup_for_windows.bat` and follow the instructions.
 3. You can start Intelec AI by clicking on `start_servers.bat` after the set up is complete.
+4. Wait for 10 seconds, then visit http://localhost:7700 to open Intelec AI.
-4. You can stop Intelec AI by clicking on `stop_servers.bat`.
+5. You can stop Intelec AI by clicking on `stop_servers.bat`.

 ## Installation in Linux and Mac